villekf/OMEGA/README.md

 Or see the solutions in [installation help](https://omega-doc.readthedocs.io/en/latest/installation.html#linux).

-If you are using ROOT data with ROOT 6.16.00 or newer you might receive the following error message: "undefined symbol: _ZN3tbb10interface78internal20isolate_within_arenaERNS1_13delegate_baseEl".
+If you are using ROOT data with ROOT 6.16.00 or newer you might receive the following (or similar) error message: "undefined symbol: _ZN3tbb10interface78internal20isolate_within_arenaERNS1_13delegate_baseEl".
 This is caused by the `libtbb.so.2` used by MATLAB (located in `/matlabroot/bin/glnxa64`).
 Same solutions apply as with the above case (e.g. renaming the file).
 See [installation help](https://omega-doc.readthedocs.io/en/latest/installation.html#linux) for details.

-ROOT data import is unstable in MATLAB R2018b and earlier versions due to a library incompatibility between the Java virtual machine in MATLAB and ROOT. in Linux you will experience MATLAB crashes when importing ROOT data.
+ROOT data import is unstable in MATLAB R2018b and earlier versions due to a library incompatibility between the Java virtual machine in MATLAB and ROOT.
+In Linux you will experience MATLAB crashes when importing ROOT data.
 There is a workaround for this by using MATLAB in the no Java mode (e.g `matlab -nojvm`), though you won't have any GUI or graphic features.
 MATLAB R2019a and up are unaffected.
 It is recommended to use `nojvm` for data load only (set `options.only_sinos = true` to load only the data).
 The new desktop might not have this issue, but this is currently untested.
+This affects only Linux and only MATLAB.

 ### Octave